durvalpereira/ogre3d-example/README.md

 <h2>How to Install Ogre3D</h2>

-Below are the links that can lead you to tutorials that can help you set up your environment to use Ogre3D.
+Below the links that can lead you to tutorials that can help you set up your environment to use Ogre3D.
 You can select the link according to your Operating System [4].
 If you use:

 <ul>
 	<li>Windows, click <a href="http://www.ogre3d.org/tikiwiki/Installing+the+Ogre+SDK" target="_blank">here</a></li>